rehierl/node-tree-outliner/3-basic-design/3-8-0-design-y.md

 closed.

-Consequently, all content nodes of `s5` would be implicitly associated with `s1`: Section `s5` would be a subsection of `s1` by structural relationship.
+Consequently, all content nodes of `s5` would be implicitly associated with `s1`: Section `s5` would be (by structural relationship) a subsection of `s1`.
-Because of that, and in order to avoid conflicting statements with regards to these implicit associations, `n5` could not be allowed to close `s1`.
+Because of that, and in order to avoid conflicting statements caused by these implicit associations, `n5` could then not be allowed to close `s1`.

 If that condition is not met, then an implementation can not support these kind of modified definitions.
-Under these circumstances, these definitions must be ignored.
+Under these circumstances, these definitions would have to be ignored.
 Consequently, the use of such definitions is limited.

 > Context dependent associations must be avoided.